antronerds/r2-tutorials/docs/tSNE_dimensionality_reduction.md

     [**Figure 10: UMAP : Colored by track**](_static/images/Samplemaps/UMAP_lassoselection1b.png)

-2. Click on *Lasso* left from the interactive UMAP.
+2. Click on the  *Lasso* button left from the interactive UMAP.
 In the interactive pop-up UMAP you use the lasso tool by clicking on the map and hold the mouse button to draw a shape around the samples you want to select as one group.
 After releasing the mouse button the group with the amount of samples is listed on the right.
 The samples of the dataset are subsequently annotated with a group id for each lasso selection action.
 You can select groups up to a number of 10.
 After you finished the group selections, click below the groups on the "Build Tracks for subset" button.

 3. In a new tab all the samples are listed with the designated and adjustable group label.
 The samples that were not included in any of the lasso selected subgroups are labeled 'not_defined'.
 At the bottom in the "Adjustable Settings" menu you can rename the groups, select a color and store them in your personalized tracks or as a temporary track (temporary tracks will be deleted after 24 hrs).
 Now you can continue with further analysis, for example  by using the module "Find differential expression between groups"  where you can find your newly created tracks in the selection criteria menu.